joshsharp/braid/src/braid/notes.md

     Kotlin has special let if expression form that's unified https://kotlinlang.org/docs/reference/control-flow.html

 [ ] `match` rule
-[ ] Function annotations as a way of both typing a function and of specifying an external function?
+[X] Function annotations as a way of both typing a function and of specifying an external function?
 [ ] Work out module signatures.
 Maybe like Elm: `module Main exposing (func1, func2)` [ ] Work out typeclasses - Elm example https://medium.com/@eeue56/why-type-classes-arent-important-in-elm-yet-dd55be125c81
 [ ] We need a way of defining function signatures.
 OCaml has interface files, Rust has inline types,
     Haskell/Elm define on the line above.
-Can't leave it to H-M, need option of explicit typing [ ] Exposed functions need to be uppercased
+Can't leave it to H-M, need option of explicit typing.
+Annotations?
+[ ] Exposed functions need to be uppercased
 [ ] Calls to external functions need to be uppercased [ ] Look at standard typeclasses in Haskell, see which we could use

 ### Much later
 [ ] Automated building, maybe fork something like gb

-[ ] Ifs as expressions might need to be compiled to anonymous functions like so:
-    `a := []string{"one","two", func() string{ if true { return "yes" } else { return "no" } }() };`